infinum/design-handbook/Design process/Product design/UI design.md

 ## Icons
 ### Material Symbols & Icons - Google Fonts
 The icons available on [Gooogle Fonts](https://fonts.google.com/icons) are free to use and are open-source.
 You can use them freely in your projects without worrying about licensing fees and restrictions.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.
 While attribution is appreciated, it is not required.

 ### Tabler icons
 [Tabler icons](https://tabler.io/icons) are free to use in both personal and commercial projects.
 There are no restrictions on number of icons you can use per project.
 They are open-source, meaning that you can use, modify and distribute them freely, provided you **include the original copyright and license notices in your project**.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

 ### Feather icons
 [Feather icons](https://feathericons.com/) is a collection of open-source icons.
 They are free to use and there is no limit on the number of icons you can use per project.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

+### CSS Symbols
+[CSS Symbols](https://css.gg/icons) is an open-source library.
+Its icons are free to use and there is no limit on the number of icons you can use per project.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

+### Mono Icons
+[Mono Icons](https://icons.mono.company/) is an open-source icon set designed for use in various digital products.
+Its icons are free to use and there is no limit on the number of icons you can use per project.
+They can be used across various platforms, including mobile and web apps, WordPress sites, and in webpage builders.

 ## 📚 Recommended reading